levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 }
 ```

-Looks good enough for now, let's test it with a modification to our `main` function.
-I'm removing code that parses and evaluates this expression for now, since we haven't added support for strings into the parser yet:
+Looks good enough for now.
+Parsing strings can get more interesting, if you want to support escaping special characters (e.g. `\n`, the new line character) but for now, let's just test what we have.
+I'm temporarily removing code that parses and evaluates this expression, since we haven't added support for strings into the parser yet:

 ```rust
 fn main () {